Equinix throws US$84m at new Melbourne data centre

 As the only location in Victoria with direct access to the two largest peering points and the Australia Singapore Cable (ASC) access point, the Melbourne facilities offer strong network connectivity with a broad range of over 50 network service providers (NSP).

 The company has made significant investments into Australia of late, including the acquisition of Metronode in 2018.
-When the two new IBX data centres open in Sydney (SY5) and Melbourne (ME2) later this year, Equinix will have a national footprint of 17 IBX data centres across Melbourne, Sydney, Perth, Canberra, Adelaide and Brisbane.
+When the two new IBX data centers open in Sydney (SY5) and Melbourne (ME2) later this year, Equinix will have a national footprint of 17 IBX data centers across Melbourne, Sydney, Perth, Canberra, Adelaide and Brisbane.

 Equinix Australia managing director Jeremy Deutsch says it’s incredible how fast the company has established its presence in the country.